blcxtranslations/blcx/_translated/chapter-0032.md

 "What?
 Does senior brother want to go purchase treasures?"

 Li Hai looked at Lin Xuan curiously.
 Although the junior brother Zhao's cultivation was extraordinary, but that was only relative to his age.
-A Spirit Gathering stage cultivator should not have anything that could be exchanged.
+A Spirit Condensation stage cultivator should not have anything that could be exchanged.

 "Haha, of course not."
 Lin Xuan would not stupidly expose his intent.
 "How could this lowly one have anything to trade?
 I can only look on enviously.
 I am just curious and want to find out more, that's all."